vanHeemstraSystems/strapi-headless-cms-headstart/300/500/100/100/README.md

 Done in 2754.12s.
 ```

+**Note**: If the first time the above does not succeed, try following the exact same command again, answering the same questions.
+It so happened that the second time around it is successful.
+Just so you know : )

 Congratulations !!

 Once all the Strapi dependencies are installed navigate to the ```cms``` folder and run ```yarn develop```: